real-dcnet/dcnet-source/README.md

 ```

 ## Generating Mininet Topology
-The following command generates the folded Clos topology in Mininet according to DCnet specifications and creates configuration files to use with the Ryu controller:
+The following command generates the folded Clos topology in Mininet according to DCnet specifications and creates configuration files to use with the ONOS controller:
 ```
 sudo python folded_clos.py  [--leaf NUM1 [NUM2 NUM3 ...]]
                             [--spine NUM1 [NUM2 NUM3 ...]]